patrick-dmxc/VenusOS-Janitza/README.md

 ## Supported Meters
 UMG 96 RM [all variations with Modbus RTU or Modbus TCP]\
 UMG 96 PQ [all variations with Modbus RTU or Modbus TCP] (untested)\
-UMG 103-CBM [with Modbus RTU or Modbus TCP] (early implementation state)
+UMG 103-CBM [with Modbus RTU or Modbus TCP]

 ## Issues
 If its not working, please open an issue and we can fix it